Modern Slavery and Human Trafficking Statement

 In accordance with IATA recommendations, the Lufthansa Group has integrated the topic into regular pilot and flight attendant training in 2019.
 These employee groups are made particularly aware of potential signs of human rights violations.
 Steering and developing the management approach is the responsibility of the Anti-Human Trafficking Task Force, established in 2018, in which all Group companies and relevant Group Functions are represented.

 Our Supply Chains

-The Lufthansa Group has more than 40,000 suppliers.
-The annual procurement volume is about 18 billion euros.
+In 2019, the Lufthansa Group has more than 40,000 suppliers.
+The annual procurement volume is about 22 billion Euros.
 To meet the standards it sets for sustainability of its own products, the Lufthansa Group relies on close co-operation with suppliers who share and implement these standards.
 This approach is also part of the Lufthansa Group's Code of Conduct.
 The Lufthansa Group expects from its suppliers that they fully comply with current law, guidelines and regulations concerning fair competition, integrity and responsible practices.

 The Group procurement policy includes the obligation to assume social and ecological responsibility.
 It is to be understood as an overriding specification for all procurement guidelines at the Group companies.
 In addition, it serves as a handbook for buyers and all employees with contacts in the procurement markets.
-Among other considerations, it requires that these obligations be included in contracts with suppliers:
+Among other considerations and to the extent permitted by the competition, it requires that these obligations be included in contracts with suppliers: